wp-slimstat/wp-slimstat/readme.txt

 * Fixed: apparently $table_prefix in wp-config.php can be left empty, who knew! (thank you [Ian](http://wordpress.org/support/topic/a-misconfigured-setting-andor-server-environment-is-preventing-wp-slimstat-from))
 * Fixed: Wordpress database deadlock (thank you [Texiwill](http://wordpress.org/support/topic/wordpress-database-error-deadlock-1))
 * Updated: WP SlimStat will now track your visitors' screen resolution, not the size of their viewport anymore
-* Updated: after the original maintainer announced that he would not be able to update the Browser Capabilities Project database, new volunteers stepped forward and took over
-* Updated: ip geolocation database (January 2013, 99104 rows).
-Go to Settings > SlimStat > Maintenance tab > Update Geolocation DB to load the new data.

 = 2.8.6 =
 * Added: a warning message is displayed if WP SlimStat's tracking engine is not working properly